S-lawyan/Airflow_RabbitMQ_Multi_Schedulers_Example/README.md

-# Airflow RabbitMQ Highly Available Cluster Docker Compose example
+# Multi-Schedulers Airflow and RabbitMQ Highly Available Cluster Docker Compose example
 ## Description
 This configuration example helps to increase the failover of Airflow by using a highly available RabbitMQ cluster and multiple Airflow schedulers.
 The entire infrastructure (Airflow, RabbitMQ, and PostgreSQL) will be deployed using Docker Compose.